ChrisPenner/ChrisPenner.github.io/site/drafts/transducers.md

     step result input = rf (Step result input)
 ```

 `catT` accepts any foldable container as input and will output each element as input to the rest of the pipeline.
-Think of it as breaking down its inputs.

 Let's experiment with our new toys: